qunitjs/jekyll-theme-amethyst/README.md

 This repository houses the Amethyst theme for Jekyll.

+## Getting started

+To create a new site, use the [Getting started](docs/getting-started.md) guide, or browse the minimal example in the [example](https://github.com/qunitjs/jekyll-theme-amethyst/tree/example) branch.

 ## Credits

 The theme was designed by [Trent Willis](https://github.com/trentmwillis/) in 2018 for the [qunitjs.com](https://qunitjs.com/) website ([qunitjs/qunitjs.com#151](https://github.com/qunitjs/qunitjs.com/issues/151#issuecomment-655154878)).